mattkretz/simd-prototyping/README.md

 `_GLIBCXX_HARDEN` is `>= 3`, or to a more verbose assertion failure by defining `_GLIBCXX_ASSERTIONS`.

-## `-D SIMD_BROADCAST_CONDITIONAL_EXPLICIT=0`

-P1928 only allows implicit broadcast from value-preserving argument types.
-A better alternative would be allowing all possible conversion, but making non-value-preserving conversions explicit.

-## `-D SIMD_IMPLICIT_INTRINSICS_CONVERSION=0`

-P1928 recommends conversions to/from intrinsics (or vector builtin types) to be marked `explicit`.
-That's very inconvenient and doesn't follow the upcoming policy on `explicit`.
-This implementation therefore deviates from P1928.
-You can restore the conforming behavior with the above flag.

 ## `-D SIMD_IN_STD=1`

 Per default the `simd` namespace is nested into the `cpp26` namespace.
 With